s-victor/TinyPedal/docs/customization.md

     enable_auto_load_preset
 Enable `Auto load preset` system to allow auto loading user-defined game-specific preset depends on active game (currently supports `RF2` and `LMU`).

 Auto loading preset is triggered when a new or different game is started and active.
 Auto loading will only trigger once per game change.
 A preset must be tagged as `primary` for specific game before it can be auto loaded.
-See [Preset management](#preset-management) section for details.
+See [Preset Management](#preset-management) section for details.

 This option is disabled by default.